-The utility of the NPJ Phase Diagram is that it can be used to isolate ETEs within a particular geographic region that initiate following the same NPJ regime.
-A composite analysis can subsequently be performed on ETEs that are preceded by the same NPJ regime in order to further investigate the types of synoptic-scale flow evolutions that are conducive to ETE initiation within that geographic region.
-The forthcoming discussion provides an illustrative example that showcases the utility of such an analysis by considering the synoptic-scale flow evolution most conducive to Southern Plains extreme warm events.
+The preceding analyses demonstrate that the most frequent NPJ regimes and NPJ evolution prior to continental U.S. ETEs during the cool season vary considerably based on the location of ETE initiation.
+Provided with this result, the NPJ Phase Diagram can be applied to isolate ETEs within a particular geographic region that initiate following the same NPJ regime.
+A composite analysis can subsequently be performed on the isolated ETEs to determine the synoptic-dynamic mechanisms that permit the flow to evolve from an antecedent NPJ regime to ETE initiation within a particular geographic region.
+The forthcoming discussion provides an illustrative example that showcases the utility of such an analysis by investigating the synoptic-scale flow evolution most conducive to Southern Plains extreme warm events.
 The Southern Plains cluster is selected for analysis given that it is the only geographic region where the most frequent NPJ regime prior to both extreme warm and cold events does not vary based on the meteorological season (Figs. 8, 9, 11 and 12).
-Furthermore, extreme warm events are selected due to the limited consideration those events have received in the refereed literature compared to extreme cold events.
+Furthermore, extreme warm events during the cool season are selected due to the limited consideration those events have received in the refereed literature compared to extreme cold events.

-A composite analysis of the synoptic-scale flow evolution observed to be most conducive to the initiation of Southern Plains extreme warm events during the cool season is performed by isolating those Southern Plains extreme warm events that are characterized by a jet retraction prior to event initiation (N=35; Fig. 8c).
-The latitude and longitude of the individual Southern

-Plains event centroids (Fig. 2a) are then averaged to determine the position of a composite centroid.
+A composite analysis of the synoptic-scale flow evolution found to be most conducive to the initiation of Southern Plains extreme warm events during the cool season is performed by isolating those Southern Plains extreme warm events that are characterized by a jet retraction prior to event initiation (N=35; Fig. 8c).
+The latitude and longitude of the individual Southern Plains event centroids (Fig. 2a) are then averaged to determine the position of a composite centroid.
 The composite analyses are constructed by, first, shifting the CFSR data for each individual event so that each individual event centroid matches the position of the composite centroid and, second, by averaging the shifted CFSR data at each grid point across all cases within the horizontal domain shown in Fig. 14.
 A two-sided Student's t test is performed on the composite 250-hPa geopotential height anomalies and 850-hPa temperature anomalies to identify regions that are statistically significantly different from climatology at the 99% confidence level.